apache/airflow/docs/concepts.rst

 .. versionadded:: 2.0.0

-In addition to creating DAGs using context managed, in Airflow 2.0 you can create DAGs from a function.
+In addition to creating DAGs using context managed, in Airflow 2.0 you can also create DAGs from a function.
-DAG decorator is effectively a DAG generator function.
-Function arguments are parsed as around creating PythonOperators, managing dependencies between task and accessing XCom values.
-(During development this feature was called "Functional DAGs", so if you see or hear any references to that, it's the same thing)
+DAG decorator creates a DAG generator function.
+This function when called returns a DAG.

-Outputs and inputs are sent between tasks using :ref:`XCom values <concepts:xcom>`.
-In addition, you can wrap functions as tasks using the :ref:`task decorator <concepts:task_decorator>`.
-Airflow will also automatically add dependencies between tasks to ensure that XCom messages are available when operators are executed.
+DAG decorator also sets up the parameters you have in the function as DAG params.
+This allows you to parametrize your DAGs and set the parameters when triggering the DAG manually.
+See :ref:`Passing Parameters when triggering dags <dagrun:parameters>` to learn how to pass parameters when triggering DAGs.

-Example DAG with decorated style
+Example DAG with decorator:

 .. code-block:: python

-  with DAG(
+  from airflow.decorators import dag, task

-      'send_server_ip', default_args=default_args, schedule_interval=None
+  @dag(default_args=default_args, schedule_interval=None)
-  ) as dag:
+  def send_server_ip(email: 'example@example.com')

     # Using default connection as it's set to httpbin.org by default
     get_ip = SimpleHttpOperator(
         task_id='get_ip', endpoint='get', method='GET', xcom_push=True
     )

-    @dag.task(multiple_outputs=True)
+    @task(multiple_outputs=True)
     def prepare_email(raw_json: str) -> Dict[str, str]:
       external_ip = json.loads(raw_json)['origin']
       return {